The Coronavirus and the State of Emergency

 Regardless of whether you are a landlord or a tenant, communication is key.
 Since almost everyone is going to be struggling during this time, keeping constant communication, and working cooperatively gives all parties the best chance of staying in business.
 There are various options for landlords and tenants to discuss and negotiate, but the specifics of each lease agreement and mortgage loan agreement must be reviewed in order to ensure that all agreements are appropriately entered into.
 If you are a lender, a landlord, or a tenant and would like to discuss your options for any legal issues related to commercial real estate, please feel free to reach out to Hirzel Law, PLC for a free consultation.

 Brandan A. Hallaq is an attorney with Hirzel Law, PLC where he dedicates the majority of his practice to representing condominium associations and homeowners associations.
 He litigates cases involving construction defects, contract disputes, shareholder/member disputes, quiet title actions to determine interests in property, enforcement of restrictive covenants, real estate foreclosure actions, and bankruptcy matters representing creditors.
 He also has experience preparing documents for business and real estate transactions including purchase agreements, franchise agreements, loan/financing documents and commercial and residential leases and mortgages.
 In each year from 2018 through 2020, he has been recognized as a Rising Star in the area of real estate law by Super Lawyers Magazine, a designation that is given to no more than 2.5% of the attorneys in the State of Michigan each year.
 Mr. Hallaq obtained his Juris Doctor degree, cum laude, from Wayne State University Law School where he served as an editor on the Wayne Law Review.
-He can be reached at (248) 478-1800 or at [email protected].
+He can be reached at (248) 720-5762 or at email@example.com.